-- S: I have a plan, sort of for what I want to do-like I have like things I want to do, and I'm not sure how to really do them.
-So I went to the academic advisor this semester to see if it was at all possible, because right now I'm supposed to be graduating in-I'm on a five year plan.
-So, I had to figure out how to do everything that way because everyone else is in four years.
-So I've got academic advising about how to do-like who else to see to talk to....so I've talked to the criminology and sociology advisor, and see what kind of classes or when I should take which class.
+LAS: So I've got academic advising .... so I've talked to the criminology and sociology advisor to see what kind of classes or when I should take which class.
 I've talked to the English one and the Spanish one because I'm also wanting to study abroad for Spanish.
 So she was telling me about.... what classes to take when.

-Another student reported seeking counseling advice that was related to her academic life. - S: Everything that everyone already mentioned kind of applies to me too.
-And then I can't remember, I don't know why I can't remember the office, not psychology but the office in Student Services Building that helps you do if you have like some kind of personal problems and stuff like that.
+Another student reported seeking counseling advice that was related to her academic life.

+LAS: Everything that everyone already mentioned kind of applies to me too.
+And then I can't remember, I don't know why I can't remember the office, not psychology but the office in Student Services Building that helps you if you have like some kind of personal problems and stuff like that.